lambdastack/lambdastack/docs/home/howto/BACKUP.md

 When multiple node configuration is used, and failover action has changed database cluster status (one node down, switchover) it's still possible to create backup.
-But before database restore, cluster needs to be recovered by running ``lscli apply`` and next ``lscli recovery`` to restore database data.
-By default, we don't support recovery database configuration from backup since this needs to be done using ``lscli apply`` or manually by copying backed up files accordingly to cluster state.
+But before database restore, cluster needs to be recovered by running ``lambdastack apply`` and next ``lambdastack recovery`` to restore database data.
+By default, we don't support recovery database configuration from backup since this needs to be done using ``lambdastack apply`` or manually by copying backed up files accordingly to cluster state.
 The reason of this is that is very risky to restore configuration files among different database cluster configurations.